 The members of each Committee with the aid and advice of the Committee Chairs and the Board of Trustees shall set the agenda of such committees.
 Their purpose shall be to implement the policy of the House of Delegates and the Association in each area.
 They shall carry out projects, distribute information, and aid in policy development for each area.
 They shall operate under the leadership of Action Committee Chairs, who shall report to the Board of Trustees at each meeting and to the House of Delegates at the Annual Meeting.
-(1997)(1999)(2001) Chairpeople for Action Committee Coordinators shall be chosen as set forth in Article VIII, Section 4 of the Constitution and Bylaws and Section IV and V of the Structure, Functions and Internal Policy.
+(1997) (1999) (2001) Chairpeople for Action Committees and Committee Coordinators shall be chosen as set forth in Article VIII, Section 10 of the Constitution and Bylaws.
+(2005)